Skip to content

 Tips

-• Use the DSL for quick ad‑hoc queries and debugging.
+• Use DSL for debugging and quick experimentation.

-• Use dot‑notation for related fields when the endpoint documents them (e.g., client.name).
+• Use dot-notation for related fields when supported.

 FAQ